samyilin/dotfiles/README.md

 This is my dotfile.
 Usable both as a standalone Git repository or work in a Docker environment.

+What is a dotfile?
+By tradition, on Unix systems (Linux, BSDs, Mac, etc.) configurations per application are stored in user's home directory and typically started with a ".", which operating systems set these as hidden by convention.
+If you use ls in your home directory, you won't see these files unless you use flags that would show hidden files as well.
+Later on we started to have XDG Base Directory specification (more on this below), which mostly used "." at the beginning of the configuration files.
+So dotfiles are user customization per application for Unix users.

 ## Why?

 This repo has 3 purposes: